-My research interests include experiences of different family approaches, family and carer involvement, therapies for psychosis, parental mental health and multi-disciplinary clinical supervision.
+My research interests include experiences of different family approaches, family and carer involvement, therapies for psychosis, parental mental health and clinical supervision.

-I am currently supervising trainees' major research projects in the areas of: the inclusion of children in family interventions for psychosis; mothers' experiences of being a parent with a psychosis diagnosis; the co-working relationship for family practitioners in psychosis services; family therapy by video-conference and the supervision needs of senior clinical psychologists.
+I am currently supervising trainees' major research projects in the areas of: the inclusion of children in family interventions for psychosis; the co-working relationship for family practitioners in psychosis services; family therapy by video-conference and the supervision needs of senior clinical psychologists.